 - Ambient Lighting.
 Viewing spaces with lots of lighting require higher brightness to deliver a sharp, clear image.
 In darkened rooms, like a home theater, lower brightness (but higher contrast ratios) deliver great results.
 Multi-purpose spaces do well with mid-range brightness, from 2,000 – 4,000 lumens.

 - Room/Screen Size.
 Larger rooms and screen sizes require brighter images.
-The higher distribution of light over an area, the brighter you’ll need a projector to be.
+The higher the distribution of light over an area, the brighter you’ll need a projector to be.
 The number of people in a room is a helpful guideline for determining comfortable viewing.
 Generally, the more people in the room, the larger the ideal screen size.

 Projectors can be grouped by ‘ANSI lumen’ output as follows: